fourstix/QwiicCosmacElfSim/README.md

 for more information.

-This code simulates a cdp1861 Pixi video chip, rather than just dumping the 256 bytes of ram to the display.
+This code simulates a Cdp1861 Pixie Video chip, rather than just dumping the 256 bytes of ram to the display.
 This code uses a video ram buffer with a 128 x 64 graphics display supported by the [U8G2 graphics library](https://github.com/olikraus/u8g2) as a video display.
 The code will simulate the interrupts, external flag 1 signal, and DMA Output requests from the original pixie video.
 This